 Conclusion

 The gargoyles of Notre Dame are more than just stone figures; they are enduring symbols of the cathedral's history, artistry, and resilience.
-While the exact number of gargoyles may be debated, their presence and significance are undeniable.
+Even so, while the exact number of gargoyles may be debated, their presence and significance are undeniable.
 These grotesque guardians have watched over the city of Paris for centuries, silently protecting the cathedral and inspiring awe and wonder in all who behold them.